ksindi/snoo/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/ksindi/snoo?style=for-the-badge)

 An API client to the [SNOO Smart Sleeper Bassinet](https://www.happiestbaby.com/products/snoo-smart-bassinet).
-The SNOO is a bassinet that will rock your baby to sleep, and responds to the baby by trying to sooth it with different rocking motions and sounds when it detects crying.
+The SNOO is a bassinet that will rock your baby to sleep.
+It responds to baby by trying to sooth it with different rocking motions and sounds when it detects crying.

-Currently, it supports getting the current session data from SNOO, and historic data.
+The client only supports getting the session and daily aggregated data from the SNOO.
 It does not allow you to control the SNOO (the control API is provided by [PubNub](https://www.pubnub.com) and is different from the read-only data API hosted by happiestbaby.com)

 # Disclaimer